 “Remember what happened to you?”
-She turned her back and started to make some tea.
+Margaret turned her back to make some tea.
 “I wish I could say yes, but that’s up to you.
 How much you want to remember.”

 Jake looked around the room.
 He noticed the terrariums and the large aquarium that hosted an entire ant nest.
 He spotted bookshelves full of water-damaged books and ceramic incense holders with different colors of ash.
-Among them were raw leather satchels, filled satin pouches, and stained wood cases with little smelt latch locks.
-Plants of varying size filled ceramic pot plants, some of which looked curiously like marijuana and other more foreign plants he could not recognize or name.
+Among them were raw leather satchels, filled satin pouches, and stained wood cases with little copper latch locks.
+Plants of varying size filled ceramic pot plants, some of which looked like marijuana and other more foreign plants he could neither recognize nor name.

-“Tea’s ready,” She pointed at the glass terrarium on the low table beside Jake.
-“Could you pass me that?”
-She indicated to his left side.
+“Tea’s ready,” Margaret pointed at the glass terrarium on the low table beside Jake.
+“Could you get that for me?”

 He bent close and tried to see what was in the mold and dew-coated terrarium.
-Something amphibious looked right back at him, “this thing?”
+Something amphibious looked right back at him.
+“This ugly thing?”

 “Yes, and please, be very careful when handling it.”
 She gently took it from him with a smile.
-“This little creature isn’t from way up here.
+“This creature isn’t from here.
 Oh my no, I had it sent to me straight from South America.”

 “What is it?”

 “It’s called a ghoulah toad,” she unlatched the top of the terrarium and gently extracted the creature.
-“And this one, in particular, is quite unique.”
+“This little beasty, is a rare find.”

-Jake gave it an uncomfortable look, “how so?”
+Jake gave it an uncomfortable glance.
+“How so?”

-Margaret smiled as she held the thing up so that all of its legs dangled down, “it produces a neurotoxin that can…” She looked back at him with an intense expression.
-“Let’s just say that it can unlock that stubborn subconscious of yours.”
+Margaret smiled as she held the thing up so its legs dangled down.
+“It produces a neurotoxin.
+It can…” She looked back at him with an intense expression.
+“Let’s just say it can unlock that stubborn subconscious of yours.”

-She shrugged and placed the toad back in the terrarium and secured the lid.
+“Like I said many times to those I help.
+I do things unconventional, when nothing else helps.”
+Margaret shrugged as she placed the toad back in the terrarium and secured the lid.
 “I’ve been a toxicologist in a former life and did studies on all kinds of drugs and poisons.
-This little guy in particular, produces something similar to lysergic acid diethylamide.”
+This little guy, in particular, produces something similar to lysergic acid diethylamide.”

 Jake looked confused, shrugged, and shook his head.

-Margaret thinly smiled at him as if he were a child, “you’ve heard of acid?”
+Margaret gave him a thin smile as if he were a child.
+“You’ve heard of acid?”

 “The kind found in batteries?”

-Her eyebrow went up, and she chuckled at his naiveté.
+Her eyebrow perked up, and she chuckled at his naivete.
 “You know what psychedelic drugs are?
-I mean, you did attend public high school?
+I mean, you attended public high school?
 Got all that anti-drug talk from your peers?”

-“That kind of acid,” she held up the tea and took a deep drink.
-“I think, though, that we should do this tonight.
-Bring your sweetie along.”
-She turned away, dismissing him, “I think I just may need an assistant for this session.”
+“That kind of acid.”
+She held up the tea and took a deep drink.
+“I purpose we do this tonight.
+So bring your sweetie pie along.”
+She turned away, dismissing him.
+“I think I just may need an assistant for this session.”

 Jake woke to a single drop of water on his brow.
-He eyed the ceiling, where the water damage appeared stained with mold and mildew, peered intently into the little hole as he wiped the brownish water from his face.
-The shirt and underwear he wore felt wet and clammy as they clung to his wiry frame.
-Even the sheet they slept on and the blanket they shared, felt damp.
-Ever so slowly, he gently moved Hailey’s arm from around his waist and sat at the edge of the spring bed.
-From his vantage point, he gazed upon the distance white-capped mountains, through a dew-covered window, with a frosted forest of towering trees that went for miles around.
+He eyed the ceiling, where the water damage appeared stained with mold and mildew, peered into the little hole as he wiped the brownish water from his face.
+The shirt and underwear he owned dripped with moisture and clung to his wiry frame.
+Even the sheet they slept on and the damp blanket they shared clung to them.
+He slid Hailey’s arm from around his waist and sat at the edge of the spring bed.
+From his vantage point, he gazed upon the distance white-capped mountains, through a dew-covered window, with a frosted forest of towering trees that spread for miles around.
 He stood and came closer to the window and noted a small, but steady stream of water trailing down the old wallpaper beside him.

-“Strange,” he mulled over with a look of distant confusion.
+“Strange,” he mulled over in confusion.
 It was as if he were in a thick fog, trying to pass through.
-To get his bearing on what he was trying to think of what he had to do.
+I desperately need to remember what had happened so long ago.
 He squinted out the window.
-Since his arrival, the entire commune had developed so quickly and in such a short time.
+In the short time since his arrival, the commune had experienced a dramatic growth.
 Whenever he awoke, he’s ventured out beyond the commune.
-Outside he’d discover another stone and mortar building with cobblestones street, occupied by animal-drawn carts, people of varying ethnicities, and open markets that had traveled from afar to sell their goods.
-It was as if he had somehow stepped over into another point in time.
-A world within worlds and there he had heard rumors of a white child wandering lost among the crowd.
+Beyond its borders he saw another stone and mortar buildings, full of cobblestones street, occupied by animal-drawn carts, people of varying ethnicities, and open markets that had traveled from afar to sell their goods.
+He had wandered into a different place.
+Another time.
+A world within worlds and there he had heard rumors of a white child wandering, lost among the crowd.

-“Going to the market again?”
+“Heading to the market again?”
 Hailey propped herself up and gave him a meek smile.
 The bed beneath her looked water stained, and its springs squeaked as she moved.
 The frame rusted, and the mattress stained and worn through in spots.
-Hailey’s cotton nightgown clung to her swollen belly, her pert nipples and swollen breasts Jake found so arousing, despite the fact that Hailey was due any time now.
+Hailey’s cotton nightgown clung to her swollen belly, her pert nipples and swollen breasts Jake found so arousing, although Hailey was due any time now.

 Jake made his way past the bed.
-His breath visible in the air.
-“Talked to one of the merchants yesterday, and he swore that he had seen someone fitting the description of my little brother-”
+His breath was visible in the air.
+“Talked to one merchant yesterday.
+He swore he spotted someone that could be my little brother.”

 Hailey gave him a sad smile and blinked.
 For an instant, Jake mistook her eyes for that of a fish.
-He turned his attention to the only marble sink in the one-room apartment and noticed that even the cracked mirror above it flicked with droplets of water.
-Using his hand to wipe the water off, he saw that the entire room behind him appeared stained or dripped with moisture.
-Even the table that sat on the warped linoleum floor in the dining area had droplets of dirty water from the damaged ceiling.
+He turned his attention to the only marble sink in the one-room apartment and noticed that even the cracked mirror above it trailed with droplets of water as he wiped it off without cutting himself.
+The entire room behind him appeared stained or dripped with moisture.
+Even the table that sat on the warped linoleum floor in the dining area had droplets of filthy water from the damaged ceiling.

-Hailey pushed up from behind him and slipped her arms playfully across his chest.
-Unexpectedly Jake stiffened and jumped a little, but he smiled and turned to kiss his beloved’s forehead.
+Hailey pushed up from behind him and slipped her arms across his chest.
+Jake stiffened and jumped a little, but he smiled and turned to kiss his beloved’s forehead.

 “You sure you’re okay?”
-Hailey’s face looked damp as if sweating through the night.
+Hailey’s face was damp.
+As if sweating throughout the night.
 The electrical lighting in the apartment flickered and shadowed her features.
 Her acne scarring appeared almost like the scales of a fish.
 Her mouth reminded Jake of a bass he and his father had caught on a fishing trip years ago.
-God forbid her eyes looked unnaturally larger than usual.
+God forbid.
+Her eyes appeared larger than usual.

-Jake pressed a hand to his temples and then began to rub at his eyes.
-“It’s nothing—it’s just…these damn headaches again.
+Jake pressed a hand to his temples and then rubbed at his eyes.
+“It’s nothing—it’s just… these damn headaches again.
 They’re messing with my head.”

 “Aw, honey,” she rubbed his shoulders.
 “You’ve been acting weird since you had that session with the Witch Mother.
 It all started after that awful tea she gave you to drink.
-Looking back, it was a terrible idea to get you to drink it.”
+In retrospect, it was an awful idea to have you imbibe it.

-“Maybe you’re right,” Jake held her shoulders and looked around the room.
-“It’s just everything looks and feels so—wet.”
+“Maybe you’re right.”
+Jake held her shoulders and looked around the room.
+“It’s just everything looks and seems so—wet.”

 Jake looked confused, “but we’re still in the Rockies.
 I should know I was there with my brother…”